yoneken/rosserial_stm32/README.md

 This is a part of [rosserial](https://github.com/ros-drivers/rosserial) repository to communicate with ROS system through a USART for STM32 embedded system.

 ## Limitation
-Currently, this code is focused on STM32F3xx series and it uses the [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html) or [STM32CubeMX HAL](http://www.st.com/en/development-tools/stm32cubemx.html).
+The original code is focused on STM32F3xx series and it uses the [STM32CubeIDE](https://www.st.com/en/development-tools/stm32cubeide.html) or [STM32CubeMX HAL](http://www.st.com/en/development-tools/stm32cubemx.html).
-If you use the package for other series, please edit src/ros_lib/STM32Hardware.h .
+If you use the package for other series, please edit [the following line](https://github.com/yoneken/rosserial_stm32/blob/master/src/ros_lib/STM32Hardware.h#L38) on src/ros_lib/STM32Hardware.h .
-After that, we appreciate you sharing your code :)

 ## Generate code
 $ cd _target_workspace_ (It should contain Inc and Src directories).